axiom-org/axiom.org/src/docs/new-axiom.md

 * `verbose` can be set to `true` to log debugging messages to the console.
 By default Axiom shouldn't log unless there is an error.

+If you have a question about the `Axiom` class that isn't answered by this documentation, you can check out its [source code on GitHub](https://github.com/axiom-org/axiom/blob/master/ts/src/browser/AxiomAPI.ts).